 WAGES & BENEFITS

 Wages, overtime and legally mandated benefits must be paid regularly, on time, with documentation and accordance to applicable laws.
 Employers must pay at least the minimum wage, the industry wage or the wage negotiated in a collective agreement, whichever is higher.
+Suppliers must not deduct wages that are not provided for by applicable local law.
+Suppliers are encouraged to pay workers a wage that meets basic needs and provides discretionary income.
+Refer to ILO Conventions 95 & 131.

 HOURS & OVERTIME

 Workers' hours should not extend past 60 hours per week or above the local law.
 All overtime work must be voluntary and at a compensated rate per local law.
 Workers should be allowed one day off in seven.
+Refer to ILO Convention 14.

 HEALTH & SAFETY